Welcome to Dr. Nelson's

 Dr. Nelson is an orthopedic hand surgeon.
-He treats almost all aspects of the arm, from the fingertips to the midforearm (as well as some elbow problems), from bones to tendons, from muscles to nerves.
-See the Patient Education Page for a list of commonly treated problems.
-If you have a problem that is not part of Dr. Nelson's specialty (or instance, a shoulder problem), please call the office anyway and we would be glad to recommend someone who cares for that part of the body.
+He treats almost all aspects of the arm, from the fingertips to the mid forearm (as well as some elbow problems), from bones to tendons, from muscles to nerves.

 Dr. Nelson is Board-Certified in Orthopedic Surgery and in Hand Surgery.
 You can see his resume here.
 If you would like help in deciding if Dr. Nelson is the right physician for you, read these suggestions on choosing a doctor.
 Our office hours and a map to our office are also online.